Skip to main content Skip to complementary content

 Working with report tasks

-A report task controls the generation of tabular reporting output from a Qlik Sense app.
-Create a report task to configure the delivery of the report to your desired recipients.
-Create and manage report tasks in the Report tasks tab within in the Reporting section of an app.
+As a report developer, you can create configurations for centralized report generation with report tasks.
+Create and manage report tasks in the Report tasks tab within the Reporting section of an app.

 A report task converts the report template into the report output.
 The task can be run manually or on a schedule.

-A report task is where all the building blocks of a tabular report – template, filters, and distribution list – come together to generate the output.
+A report task is where reporting building blocks – templates, filters, and distribution list – come together to generate the output.
 When you create a report task, you also set the report file names, the users and groups who receive the output, the email or output folder details, and the schedule for when its reports are generated.

 The Report tasks tab in the Reporting section of an app